 This D/S annotation makes it difficult for some students to know whether they have overstayed.
 In most cases, an overstay begins when you are still in the United States after your studies or training period are over, your grace period has ended, and you have taken no action to apply for a change of status.

 If you have overstayed your student visa, you should consult with an immigration attorney to discuss your rights and to determine if you have any options after accruing unlawful presence.
-For a free consultation, call on our experienced immigration attorneys at 312.641.0771.
+Call on our experienced immigration attorneys at 312.641.0771.